Skip to content

 Sophos Connect Client macOS Setup - Install

-Before starting, it should be clear which client version is being distributed.
+Before starting, confirm which client version is being distributed.

 Sophos Connect Client macOS Setup - Installation Process

-The installation should be completed without a user profile or VPN configuration.
+Complete the installation without a user profile or VPN configuration.

 Sophos Connect Client macOS Setup - Installation Completed

-After completion, the connection is only usable through profile import.
+After installation, the connection only becomes usable once a profile has been imported.

-On first start, Sophos Connect requires a connection configuration.
-This file should come from the currently valid firewall configuration and not be reused from an old user archive.
+When Sophos Connect starts for the first time, it requires a connection configuration.
+This file should come from the current firewall configuration and should not be reused from an old user archive.

-If old remote access IPsec configurations are still in use before an SFOS-22-MR1 upgrade, an old profile should not simply be redistributed.
-In this case, first check Migrate Legacy Remote Access IPsec before SFOS 22 MR1.
+If old Remote Access IPsec configurations are still in use before an SFOS 22 MR1 upgrade, do not simply redistribute an old profile.
+First see Migrate Legacy Remote Access IPsec before SFOS 22 MR1.

-Profiles should be treated like access data.
-An old .ovpn, .scx, or .tgb file can still contain internal networks, gateway names, certificates, or user references.
-If gateway, certificate, DNS, user group, IP pool, or authentication have changed, the profile should be re-exported and re-imported.
+Treat profiles like credentials.
+An old .ovpn or .scx file may still contain internal networks, gateway names, certificates or user references.
+If the gateway, certificate, DNS, user group, IP pool or authentication has changed, export and import the profile again.

 4. Set Up Sophos Connect Client

-Setting up the Sophos Connect Client is completed in a few steps:
+Sophos Connect can be set up in a few steps:

 1. Open Sophos Connect.